-A 230-foot climb in under .25 miles brings views of Caribou Lake, and the thick maple forests surrounding it.
+A 230-foot climb in under a quarter mile brings views of Caribou Lake, and the thick maple forests surrounding it.
 This little hikes leads to a spur trail of the Superior Hiking Trail [SHT].
 Look for the SHT trail sign on the left side of the lot, and follow the trail, which leads right to the Caribou Trail; cross the road and follow the trail to the top.
 This east-facing overlook makes for a pretty sunrise spot, too!

 From mile marker 94.0 on Hwy 61, turn north on the Caribou Trail/Co Rd 4 for 4 miles to the small parking area on the left; if you come to the boat launch, you’ve gone too far.